P4ELTE/t4p4s/README.md

 ### Preparation

-To start working with the compiler, simply download `bootstrap-t4p4s.sh` and run it.

-- You don't need to download any other files from this repository.
-The script prepares all necessary tools in the current directory including T<sub>4</sub>P<sub>4</sub>S.
-- It will ask for root permission upon execution.
-- It should work on Debian based systems, e.g. the latest LTS edition of Linux Mint or Ubuntu.
+To start working with the compiler, simply download the `bootstrap-t4p4s.sh` script and execute it with the following command.
+It should work on Debian based systems, e.g. the latest LTS edition of Linux Mint or Ubuntu.

+    . ./bootstrap-t4p4s.sh

+The script installs all necessary software including T<sub>4</sub>P<sub>4</sub>S itself, and sets up environment variables.

+- Note: without the `.` at the beginning of the line, the environment variables will not be usable immediately.
+    - In that case, you can either start a new terminal, or run `. ./t4p4s_environment_variables.sh`

+Overriding defaults.

+- To increase efficiency, the script runs jobs on all cores on the system in parallel.
+Should you experience any problems (for example, your system may run out of memory), you can override the number of jobs.

+    MAX_MAKE_JOBS=4 . ./bootstrap-t4p4s.sh

-- By default, it runs downloads in parallel.
-You can force it to work sequentially with `PARALLEL_INSTALL=0 ./bootstrap-t4p4s.sh`.
+- By default, the script runs downloads in parallel.
+You can force it to work sequentially.

+    PARALLEL_INSTALL=0 ./bootstrap-t4p4s.sh

-- The script installs the newest versions of DPDK and P4C.
+- The script installs the newest versions of DPDK and P4C unless overridden by the user.

-    - You can select a DPDK version: `DPDK_VERSION=16.11 ./bootstrap-t4p4s.sh` or `DPDK_VERSION=16.11 DPDK_FILEVSN=16.11.1 ./bootstrap-t4p4s.sh`.
-- The script creates a `t4p4s_environment_variables.sh` file and makes your `~/.profile` run it.
-    - This way, the necessary environment variables will be available both immediately and on your next login.
+    DPDK_VERSION=16.11 ./bootstrap-t4p4s.sh
+    DPDK_VERSION=16.11 DPDK_FILEVSN=16.11.1 ./bootstrap-t4p4s.sh

-If you want to download T<sub>4</sub>P<sub>4</sub>S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`
+To download T<sub>4</sub>P<sub>4</sub>S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`

 - When you pull further commits, you will need to update the submodules as well: `git submodule update --init --recursive` or `git submodule update --rebase --remote`

-Note: not all P4 programs will compile and run properly.
+Note: at this stage, not all P4 programs will compile and run properly.
 In particular, `typedef`s are not supported currently.

 ### Options